Doctoral Student Requirements

 - Submit Application for Admission to Candidacy Form

-- Following Admission to Candidacy the student must register for at least one credit hour during each academic semester until the Degree is received.
+- Following Admission to Candidacy the student must register for Full Time Graduate Status and then enroll for at least one credit hour during each academic semester until the Degree is received.
 Failure to register will result in termination of the Candidacy.

 Within last semester: